CodeScott00/CodeScott00/README.md

 ### Hi there! 👋

 ###  I'm Scott, I'm a Software Developer who is currently focusing on React/Node/JS/TS and im currently looking for an exciting role!
-### Hit me up if you'd like to chat over a coffee. in-person or virtual :) ☕
+### Hit me up if you'd like to chat over a coffee in-person or virtually :) ☕

 <!--
 **CodeScott00/CodeScott00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.